benjaminaschultz/pypress/README.md

 3. An xmlrpc client connects to the blog
 4. The html text is parsed for images, title, tags, categories, a "more" tag and math content
 5. Images are renamed by their md5 sum and uploaded to the server if they do not exist already
    + Note: To cut  down on the amount of data sent back from the server, only the 50 most recent media items are checked against the media contained in a particular post
 6. Image links are replaced by links to media on the server
-7. If this post does not contain a more tag, one is inserted to prevent large posts takings over the blog.
+7. If this post does not contain a "more" tag, one is inserted to prevent large posts takings over the blog.
 8. If this post contains math, a `[mathjax]` flag is added to the beginning of the post so WP knows to render equations.
 9. Posts by this user are retrieved.
 If a post has previously been created using this file, then it is updated by default, but this behavior can be overridden.
-Otherwise a new post is created.
+Otherwise, a new post is created.

 New Features
 -------------
-I had josh make this repository so that it be easy for others to correct my mistakes and add new features.
-Everyone in the group should be able to commit, so have at it!
+Eventually I'd like to add support for:
++ LaTeX in some form.
+WordPress doesn't like the html that htlatex creates, and multimarkdown and mathjax work pretty well for now
++ I'd love to get support for wordpress's secure_xmlrpc plugin working.
+This would allow you to safely post to blog without typing in your password and without storing your wp password anywhere.